 Talent calibrates the instrument with the tuning solution.

-After determining the approximate element concentrations , create a method in the software for quantitative elemental analysis [1-TXT].
+After determining the approximate element concentrations with a semi-quantitative analysis, create a method in the software for a quantitative elemental analysis [1-TXT].
 Select the operating conditions for the ICP-MS [2].

 SCREEN: A method is being created in the software for the quantitative elemental determination.
 TXT: For unknowns, start with semi-quantitative determination